 Monk fruit extract (luo han guo) is a natural sweetener derived from a small melon grown in Southeast Asia.
 It's 150–200x sweeter than sugar, so it's typically used in very small amounts or blended with erythritol.
 When used in moderation, the flavor is clean and neutral.

 At higher concentrations, monk fruit can develop a slightly hollow, fruity sweetness that doesn't quite read as 'ice cream.'
 It's subtle, but noticeable in a blind taste test.
-This is why we rate monk fruit as green but note it as 'use sparingly' — it's fine as a component in a blend, but less ideal as the sole sweetener in a pint.
+This is why we note it as 'use sparingly' — it's fine as a component in a blend, but less ideal as the sole sweetener in a pint.

 Stevia